 As far as the banking book is concerned, it is managed via structural balance sheet management.
 The purpose of managing the balance sheet, generally referred to as Asset & Liability Management (ALM), is to estimate and achieve a balance between liabilities (inflows) and assets (outflows) in light of the Bank's appetite for risk, subject to the constraints of achieving a desired level of profitability and adherence to regulatory framework.
 The Financial Risk Committee analyses liquidity risk and interest-rate risk and ensures that ratios imposed by regulators are complied with.
-The Finance Department is responsible for organising the 1st level market risk controls stemming from treasury management activities.
+The Finance Department, and more particularly the Treasury Department are responsible for organising the 1st level market risk controls stemming from treasury management activities.
 The 2nd level controls (independent) are performed by the Risk Department.